adedomin/perfdata-parser/README.md

 Returns
 -------

-returns object with keys for each label: eg:
+Returns object with keys for each label: eg:

     'some label'=0%;1;2;3;4

-becomes
+Becomes

     { '\'some label\'': {
             oum: '%',